matthew-kaye/Personal-Tech/README.md

 - Run `make build && make up` after making changes to the `Pipfile`/`Pipfile.lock`
 - If you make changes to `app-env`/update the django settings/etc run `make restart-django`
 - Kill the webpack process then run `make npm-install` after updating `package.json`

-For testing: Run `make data-dump` to provide data for the test db.

 ### After: